 Lidiko Lodge has a distinctive bed and breakfast kinda vibe where friendly staff greet you with feeling and enquire about your day ahead with genuine interest.
-Well, it is a B&B after all and it's quite a nice one at that.

 Accommodation is in 16 en-suite garden rooms.
 The two family/triple rooms are part of the original building.
 Fourteen others were custom built in the same colonial style.